 - 13. Obtain the bank reconciliations.
-Enquire about any old or unusual reconciling items with client personnel. - 14.
+Enquire about any old or unusual reconciling items. - 14.
 Enquire about transfers between cash accounts for the period immediately before and after the review date. - 15.
 Enquire whether there are any restrictions on cash accounts.